About JEMDR®

 Recent Articles

-EMDR Milestones: The First 20 Years (Journal of EMDR Practice and Research)
+EMDR’s Neurobiological Mechanisms of Action: A Survey of 20 Years of Searching (Journal of EMDR Practice and Research)

 See other resource types in the EMDRIA™ Library.